kaffolder7/kener/docs/monitor-examples.md

 Make sure you have set up triggers in `server.yaml`.
 Read more about [alerts](/docs/alerting).

 The below example will trigger an alert if the monitor is DOWN for 10 consecutive times.
-It will also create an incident in Github and send alerts to Webhook, Discord and Slack.
+It will also create an incident in Github and send alerts to Webhook, Discord, Slack, and Telegram.
 It will also trigger an alert if the monitor is DEGRADED for 5 consecutive times.
-It will not create an incident in Github and send alerts to Webhook, Discord and Slack.
+It will not create an incident in Github and send alerts to Webhook, Discord, Slack, and Telegram.

 ```yaml
 - name: Earth